-- (i) The Lot will be divided into 5 or more segments of approximately equal quantity. - (ii) In each segment a test site will be located by using random numbers to determine the longitudinal distance from the end of the segment and the lateral distance from the edge of the segment.
-In no case will a lateral distance be less than 0.5 m from the shoulder or 0.3 m from any other edge of a mat except when matching mats, in which case the test site may be within 0.3 m of the joint.
+- (i) The Lot will be divided into 5 or more segments of approximately equal quantity. - (ii) In each segment a test site will be located by using random numbers to determine the longitudinal

-For lifts of 20 mm or less, samples for asphalt content and gradation testing may be obtained using the Sampling Mix Behind Paver method described in ATT-37.
-If sufficient numbers of mix samples cannot be obtained in this manner, stratified random core samples will be taken in order to perform the minimum five tests per Lot.
+For lifts of 20 mm or less, samples for asphalt content and gradation may be obtained by the Consultant using the Sampling Mix Behind Paver method described in ATT-37.
+If sufficient numbers of mix samples cannot be obtained in this manner, stratified random core samples shall be taken by the Contractor as determined by the Consultant in order to perform the minimum five tests per Lot.